Category :

 構造や開口部、家具、仕上げなど建物を構成する要素をそれぞれ独立して扱う事でライフステージ毎に使われ方の変わっていく住宅の可変性を探る新たなプロトタイプとしたい。敷地裏手には残地として残された手付かずの傾斜地があり、今後そちらにも生活の場を広げる予定である。作り手でもある施主がライフステージ毎に家族それぞれの居場所をつくり替えながら、新たな暮らしを作り出していくことだろう。

-Due to constraints such as the bearing capacity of the garage, the north side diagonal restriction (height limitation) , the building volume was decided to be a two-story structure with a long north-south orientation.
+Constraints such as the load-bearing capacity of the garage and the north-side diagonal height restriction led to a building volume configured as a two-story structure with a long north–south orientation.